SellaRafaeli/giving_profiles/README.md

 ---> custom domain (done, givingprofiles.org)
 - re-sign up: un-delete a profile (done)
 - org types - crowdsourcing
+- safari header fixes (done)
+- causes distribution - by amount of money (not # of orgs)
+  - sharing profile (in mockups)

 ---> As many featured organizations / causes as they want
 ---> Clean up verified interface (tell us to enter true or false.)

+- privacy of donations
 - UI touches, match design, prettify
-- safari fixes
-- privacy of donations

 - visualization: by something other than # of orgs?
 (Perhaps size of donations?
 Number of donations?)
-- causes distribution - by amount of money (not # of orgs)

 - additional things to share?
-  - sharing profile (in mockups)

 - FB posts on feed?
   - crowd-sourced
 - Analytics - who has used the system and how much?